Ted Berry

-Theodore Moody Berry (November 8, 1905 – October 15, 2000) is an American politician of the Charter Party of Cincinnati, Ohio and was the first African-American mayor of Cincinnati, Ohio.
+Theodore Moody Berry (November 8, 1905 – October 15, 2000) was an American politician of the Charter Party of Cincinnati, Ohio and was the first African-American mayor of Cincinnati, Ohio.

 Early life and education

 Born in poverty in Maysville, Kentucky, on November 8, 1905, Ted Berry overcame great obstacles to achieve personal success and gain a national reputation as a leader in the Civil Rights Movement.
 He graduated from Woodward High School in 1924 and served as class valedictorian, the first African American to hold that honor in Cincinnati.
 In his senior year, he won an essay contest with an entry submitted under the pseudonym Thomas Playfair after an all-white panel had rejected his initial entry.
 Berry worked at steel mills in Newport, Kentucky, to pay tuition at the University of Cincinnati and then at its law school.

 Legal career

 Berry was admitted to the Ohio Bar in 1932.
 He served as president of the Cincinnati branch of the NAACP from 1932 to 1946.
 In 1938 he was appointed the first black assistant prosecuting attorney for Hamilton County.